Business Analytics: Case Studies (Summer Term)

 Time | Mixture of lecture and project seminar sessions over the entire semester.

-Lecture: Tuesday (with exceptions) 11:30 – 14:45 (4 sessions à 2 x 90 min) Project Seminar: Tuesday 11:30 – 14:45 (5 sessions à 2 x 90 min) For further information see schedule. |
+Lecture: Wednesday 9:00 – 12:00 (4 sessions à 2 x 90 min) Project Seminar: Wednesday 9:00 – 12:00 (5 sessions à 2 x 90 min) For further information see schedule. |

-Location | The course will be held in a hybrid teaching arrangement, consisting of face-to-face meetings in person at the campus of Nürnberg and online sessions via Zoom.
+Location | The course will be held excusively online, consisting of virtual sessions via Zoom.
 For further information, please refer to the detailed schedule. |

 Recommended prerequisites | Profound knowledge in data analysis techniques, predictive modelling principles, statistics, and machine learning as taught, for example, in the Bachelor course “Business Analytics: Technologien, Methoden und Konzepte”.